FUNKI has not always been called FUNKI, and the factory has not always manufactured the products as it is now known for - at home and abroad.

 - Headquarter in Herning, Denmark

-- Sales offices in Germany, France, Spain, Poland, Russia, Ukraine and China
+- Sales offices in Germany, France, Spain, Poland, Russia and China

 - One of the largest assortments within the equipment for pig housing

 - ACO FUNKI can supply a full-line product line for pig farms - all over the world

 - Danish Design - German Quality - Global Experience